mdavids/rfc/content/draft-davids-forsalereg-15.md

 # IANA Considerations {#ianaconsid} <!-- See RFC8126 -->

+## Underscored and Globally Scoped DNS Node Name

-IANA has established the "Underscored and Globally Scoped DNS Node Names" registry [@RFC8552; @IANA].
-The underscored leaf node name defined in this specification should be added as follows:
+IANA should add the following entry to the "Underscored and Globally Scoped DNS Node Names" registry in the "Domain Name System (DNS) Parameters" registry group [@RFC8552; @IANA]:

 RR Type | _NODE NAME | Reference
 --------|------------|-----------